 Soup:

-- 200 grams kale weight is minus tough stalks, chopped
+- 200 grams kale [weight is minus tough stalks, chopped]

-- 170 grams onion 1 medium, diced, or 1 2 teaspoons of onion powder.
+- 170 grams onion {1 medium-large, diced, or 2 teaspoons of onion powder]

 - 2 bay leaf

-- 750 ml vegan stock
+- 750 millilitres vegetable stock

 After cooking:

-- 4 tablespoons nutritional yeast flakes
+- 4 tablespoons nutritional yeast flakes [this is optional but adds more tasty flavours]

 Instructions